whyrusleeping/rmake/readme.md

 After all that, simple run `rmake` to perform a build!
 Its that easy!

+##Extra Options

+If needed, you can change the compression level used for communication between the client and the build server.

+	//Use best compression (higher CPU use)
+    rmake compress best

+	//Use fastest compression (Higher bandwidth costs)
+	rmake compress fast

+	//Dont use compression (no extra CPU cost, high bandwidth cost) rmake compress none

+Another feature rmake provides is the ability to specify environment variables for the servers build environment.

+	rmake var CFLAGS "-O2 -g -Wall"
+	rmake var CXX clang++

 Feedback, bug reports and feature requests are very much appreciated and wanted!